 National Freedom Day, always observed on February 1st, celebrates freedom from slavery.
 It also recognizes that America is a symbol of liberty.
-It honors the signing by Abraham Lincoln of a joint House and Senate resolution that later became the 13th Amendment to the U.S. Constitution President Lincoln signed the Amendment outlawing slavery on February 1, 1865.
+The day honors the signing by Abraham Lincoln of a joint House and Senate resolution that later became the 13th Amendment to the U.S. Constitution.
+President Lincoln signed the Amendment outlawing slavery on February 1, 1865.
 It was not ratified by the states, however, until later on December 18, 1865.

 A former slave by the name of Major Richard Robert Wright, Sr. created National Freedom Day.
 Major Wright was looked upon as a great leader in the community.
 It was believed by Major Wright, that this day needed to be celebrated.

-Because of Abraham Lincoln’s signing the 13th Amendment outlawing slavery on February 1, 1865, February 1st was chosen as the day for National Freedom Day.
+February 1st holds significance because that was the date Abraham Lincoln signed the 13th Amendment outlawing slavery in 1865.
 On June 30, 1948, President Harry Truman signed a bill proclaiming February 1st as the first official National Freedom Day in the United States.